We love hearing success stories! Here are just a few!

 ago, before I started the course.

-I just booked my flight in Garden City today with Thai International,
+I just booked my flight in Garden City today with Thai International, as

 well as applying for my tourist visa.